SMassola/Lyricist/README.md

 Lyricist Song Index

 ## Implementation
-To render song annotations and the current user highlight on lyrics, Lyricist utilizes three overlapping lyrics layers - the ghost-lyrics layer, the high-lyrics layer, and the annotation-lyrics layer.
+To render song annotations and the current user highlight on lyrics, Lyricist utilizes three overlapping lyrics layers - the ghost-lyrics layer, the highlight-lyrics layer, and the annotation-lyrics layer.

 ```javascript
 <pre className="ghost-lyrics"